 Genetics also plays a key role in the problem of curved toenails.
 People predisposed to this must be extra careful and pay good attention to proper toenail hygiene.

-- Soak the feet in warm water, mixed with few spoons of salt, for about 20 minutes 3 times per day.
+- Foot soak: Soaking the affected foot in warm water and Epsom salt can help soothe the toe and relieve discomfort.
+Soak the feet in warm water, mixed with a few spoons of salt, for about 20 minutes 3 times daily.

-- Use a cotton ball to push way the adjacent skin from the edges of the toenail.
+- Cotton balls with olive oil: Use a cotton ball to push away the adjacent skin from the edges of the toenail.
 Soak the cotton in olive oil before usage.

 Using Curve Correct